Vancouver-KDD/book-study/06-system-design-interview/13-design-a-search-autocomplete-system/dave/dave-ch13-design-a-search-autocomplete-system.md

   -> O(p) + O(c) + O(clogc)
 The above algorithm is straightforward.
 However, it is too slow because we need to traverse the entire trie to get top k results in the worst-case scenario.

-Below are two optimizations:
+🙋‍♂️ Below are two optimizations:
-  1. Limit the max length of a prefix
+  a.
+Limit the max length of a prefix
-  2. Cache top search queries at each node
+  b.
+Cache top search queries at each node
-Let us look at these optimizations one by one.
 ```

-#### Limit the max length of a prefix
+#### a.
+Limit the max length of a prefix
 ```
 Users rarely type a long search query into the search box.
 Thus, it is safe to say p is a small integer number, say 50.
 If we limit the length of a prefix, the time complexity for “Find the prefix” can be reduced from O(p) to O(small constant), aka O(1).
 ```
-#### Cache top search queries at each node
+#### b.
+Cache top search queries at each node
 ```
 To avoid traversing the whole trie, we store top k most frequently used queries at each node.
 Since 5 to 10 autocomplete suggestions are enough for users, k is a relatively small number.
 In our specific case, only the top 5 search queries are cached.
 By caching top search queries at every node, we significantly reduce the time complexity to retrieve the top 5 queries.

-However, this design requires a lot of space to store top queries at every node.
+🥵 However, this design requires a lot of space to store top queries at every node.
 Trading space for time is well worth it as fast response time is very important.
 Figure 13-8 shows the updated trie data structure.

 Top 5 queries are stored on each node.
 For example, the node with prefix “be” stores the following: [best: 35, bet: 29, bee: 20, be: 15, beer: 10].
 ```